Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 Error: Insufficient emulsification or overheating.

-Solution: The fat-protein-water interface broke.
-Reheat gently on 50% power, stirring every 30 seconds.
-For prevention, always include the butter/ghee—it creates a stable emulsion that prevents whey separation.
+Solution: Reheat gently on 50% power, stirring every 30 seconds.

 Error: Coconut flour clumps or collagen added to hot liquid.